masotime/dust-react/README.md

 *dust-helper-react* works in both Node.js and AMD environments.
 The require function is passed in when creating the helper.

-Adding the dust helper in either a Node.js environment:
+Adding the dust helper in a Node.js environment with ES6:

 ```js
 import dust from 'dustjs-linkedin';